 Though you’re not an astronaut returning from space, re-entering your home culture after being abroad can be shocking to the system.
 We’ll walk you through some of the things to expect, rehash your time abroad so that you can remember the highlights and, yep, we’ll feed you again as part of our farewell to Argentina.

-CISabroad Semester in Argentina participants will stay in a homestay during the program.
+CISabroad Argentina participants will stay in a homestay during the program.

 In the homestay, students will live with a local family as well as other international students.
 The number of people in the house or apartment varies depending on which homestay is assigned to the student, but all homestays include a private room, wifi access, 5 meals a week and access to the kitchen.
 The homestays are located 20-30 minutes from the University by public transportation.
 This is a great way to practice Spanish and experience Argentine culture, but also have other international students around.